rianoc/MQTT_blog/README.md

 More examples are included on [code.kx.com](https://code.kx.com/q/interfaces/mqtt/examples/)

-# Example use-case: Environmental Monitor
+## Example use-case: Environmental Monitor

-For a useful example we will collect some sensor data and publish it to an IoT platform.
+For a simple example project we will collect some sensor data and publish it to an IoT platform.
-This blog will focus on the kdb+ aspects, full information and code is available on [Github](https://github.com/rianoc/EnvironmentalMonitor)
+The full project is available on [Github](https://github.com/rianoc/EnvironmentalMonitor).

 ![Dataflow layout](images/layout.png)